AequilibraE/qaequilibrae/docs/source/menus_in_detail/project.rst

 Available since version 1.0.1, the **Project > Save as QGIS Project** allows the user to save temporary layers from its current work as a QGIS Project file (\*QGZ).
 After selecting this command, the user will be required to point the location where the project file is going to be saved.
-Notice that when saving temporary layers into the QGIS Project, all AequilibraE's geometric layers in the layers tab are going to be removed.
-This is done to ensure that no further data manipulation to AequilibraE's layer occur without an open project.

-After this initial save, the user will notice that a **qgis_layers.sqlite** file is created in the project folder, and any modifications to the QGIS Project can be now saved using native QGIS shortcuts.
+After this initial save, the user will notice that a **qgis_layers.sqlite** file is created in the project folder.
+If the user wants to save more temporary layers to the project, we encourage to save using the **Project > Save as QGIS Project** to guarantee that all layers are being saved in the database.
+Other modifications to the QGIS Project can be saved using native QGIS shortcuts.

-Finally, whenever the QGIS Project file with an AequilibraE project is open, its project is automatically open.
+Finally, whenever the QGIS Project file with an AequilibraE project is open, its project is automatically open, and if the AequilibraE project is closed, its native layers (such as links, nodes, zones) are removed from the currently open QGIS project.

 Video tutorial
 --------------